 After funding is obtained to purchase property, financial projections help investors understand their financial standing.
 These projections can tell you potential income, profits, and when you may need additional funding in the future.
 Similar to lending options, these calculations are specific to your investing model.
 If you’re not planning to rent out the property, then calculations like gross rent multiplier are not applicable.

 Additional Investment Calculations

-Additional calculations all investors should be aware of when purchasing and managing rental properties:
+Click on the tabs below for the other important calculations all investors should be aware of when purchasing and managing rental properties:

-First, use past cash flow information to determine if there are any trends.
-For example, perhaps during the summer months, your water expenses increase, or possibly every few months, you see an increase in property repairs.
-Consider these trends when estimating future cash flows.
-Forecasting cash flow is just an estimate.
-If you do project your future cash flow, compare that to actual numbers to determine if your forecasting is accurate.
+Investors can use their current cash flow to forecast future cash flows, which will give you an idea of how much profit you will see over a specific period.
+Use past cash flow information to determine if there are any trends.
+For example, during the summer, your water expenses increase, or possibly every few months, you see an increase in property repairs.
+Consider these trends when estimating future cash flows and compare actual numbers to determine if your forecasting is accurate.

 Use the template below to forecast future cash flow for six months and determine how much cash flow reserves you will have:

 7. Perform a Rental Market Analysis